Honors Research Distinction in Psychology

 - Write and successfully defend a Psychology Honors Thesis

 The Honors Thesis is independent research conducted by the student and supervised by a psychology faculty member (only tenured or tenure-track faculty may advise an Honors Thesis).
 The Psychology Department requires completion of a two-course sequence (Psychology 4999.01H and 4999.02H).
 Each course is taught in subsequent spring semesters.
 For example, a student on a traditional four-year plan would take Psychology 4999.01H in spring semester of her junior year and Psychology 4999.02H in spring semester of her senior year.
 However, with support of the Faculty Honors Thesis Advisor, a student may begin an Honors Thesis and Psychology 4999.01H in spring of her sophomore year.

 Frequently Asked Questions

 Q. How can I learn more about becoming involved in research in the Psychology Department?

-Q. What do I have to do in order to prepare for an Honors Thesis?
+Q. What do I have to do in order to prepare for a Psychology Honors Thesis?

-A. Students interested in pursuing an Honors Thesis should begin participating in research (Psychology 4998) no later than their sophomore year.
+A. Students interested in pursuing a Psychology Honors Thesis should begin participating in research (Psychology 4998) no later than their sophomore year.
 Students should secure a Faculty Thesis Advisor by fall semester of the junior year (typically this will be a faculty member you have done 4998 research with).

 A. Go to the Psychology 4998 website and find a project that sparks your interest.
 Email the contact person for that project to apply.
-Once accepted, you can negotiate your hours and responsibilities (this will determine the # of credit hours), have the faculty member sign a course enrollment form (s/he will have the class number), take the course enrollment form to the Psychology Advising Office (PS 15).
+Once accepted, you can negotiate your hours and responsibilities (this will determine the number of credit hours), have the faculty member sign a course enrollment form (s/he will have the class number), take the course enrollment form to the Psychology Advising Office (PS 15).

 Q. How do I enroll in Psychology 4999.01H?